-Read the full review: Thrustmaster T-GT
+- Read our full Thrustmaster T-GT review

 While those with plenty of cash to spend should definitely consider the T300 RS and its brothers, there’s also a lower-cost version that still has many of the same benefits at half the price.

 So, what are the differences between T150 and T300 RS?
 The main one is that while the T300 RS has force feedback driven entirely by belts, the T150 uses a combo of a helical gear system and a belt.